|

 la chica delgada la coge.

-sentence by memory in Spanish, imagining the situation it describes as
+this sentence by memory in Spanish, imagining the situation it

 (Of course, for the two verbs you would have to know - or look up - the